axone-protocol/docs/docs/whitepaper/what-is-okp4-global-overview.md

 ## Multi-layered governance

-The main critics we can address at web2 companies and especially tech giants is their extractive nature, their willingness to keep users captive on their platforms, and their increasing power controlled by a centralized governance.
+The main criticisms we can address at web2 companies and especially tech giants are their extractive nature, their willingness to keep users captive on their platforms, and their increasing power controlled by centralized governance.

-But web3 also has its own sets of problems, its pretty wild and self-reliant, UX is bad, allocation of capital can be messy and coordination is often suboptimal.
+But web3 also has its own sets of problems; pretty wild and self-reliant, UX is bad, allocation of capital can be messy and coordination is often suboptimal.

-To build the best data sharing infrastructure, we need to combine web2 and web3 strengths through multi-layered modular governance:
+To build the best data sharing infrastructure, we need to enable the best of both web2 and web3 worlds through multi-layered governance:

-- **OKP4 Blockchain** is decentralized by design, with its set of token holders that propose and vote on governance proposals
+- **OKP4 Blockchain** is decentralized by design, with its set of token holders that propose and vote on governance proposals - it's a trustless and censorship-resistant infrastructure.
 - **Data Spaces** have custom governance.
-Data Space governance can be centralized (one or few accounts are designated to have the ability to design rules) or decentralized (through token-based voting power)
+Data Space governance can be centralized (one or few accounts have the ability to design rules through monosig or multisig) or decentralized (through token-based voting power)

+This design can be ideal for some companies who want to have control over the Data Space rules, while leveraging the decentralized infrastructure that guarantees data & services providers complete ownership over what they shared.
+They can remove their consents at any time and can verify that the system acted accordingly to the rules they agreed on.

 - **Data applications** also have custom governance.
-Many of them will be centralized as it can be as simple as a front-end to consume data products, but more complex community-run applications can be considered
+Many of them will be centralized as it can be as simple as a front-end to consume data products, but more decentralized community-run applications can be considered.
-- **Datasets & services** are sovereign to their owners.
-Providers (individuals or companies) can define general permissions/requirements for their data and services, but also can hand-pick the Data Spaces (and align with the Data Space's rules) in which they want to contribute
+- **Datasets & services** are sovereign to the data and services providers.
+Providers (individuals or companies) can define general permissions/requirements for their data and services to be used in many Data Spaces, but also can hand-pick the Data Spaces (and align themselves with the Data Space's rules) in which they want to contribute.

-This mixture of governance layers enable the Dataverse to combine strengths from web2 and web3 worlds: where centralized governance models can be built on top of an open decentralized infrastructure, enabling interoperability and sovereignty by design.
+This mixture of governance layers enables the Dataverse to combine strengths from web2 and web3 worlds: where centralized governance models can be built on top of an open decentralized infrastructure, enabling interoperability and sovereignty by design.